matthewScohen/uf-ratemyprofessor-salary-analysis/README.md

 # Data Collection
 ## Ratemyprofessor Data
 The Ratemyprofessorg data was collected from ratemyprofessor.com with the help of code modified from [this repository](https://github.com/tisuela/ratemyprof-api).
+The data is stored in `data/professor_reviews.csv` and `data/uf_professors.pickle` (A pickle of a python dict that contains the professor data).

-The `src/collect_data.py` script is used to generate a .pickle file that stores a dictionary of the professor data and a .csv file with their rating information.
+The `src/collect_rmp_data.py` script is used to generate a .pickle file that stores a dictionary of the professor data and then creates a .csv file with the same data.
 To use this script to collect data for a different school edit the SID at the top of collect_data.py.

 `SID = 1100`